-General Lyons: Senator, the first impact directly is on readiness, is on warfighting readiness.
-The services will see it first, and we will see it secondarily in the mobility enterprise largely because the services fund the mobility enterprise through a reimbursable baseline.

-8 So I want to thank this committee for last 2 years of 9 budgets which have been very, very helpful.
-But I think to 10 your point, Senator, it is really, really important that we 11 have a steady and predictable, long-term approach to 12 modernization and readiness.

-13 Senator Tillis: I think we could hope for the best 14 but plan for the worst if we are dealing with those sorts 15 of cuts.
-What sorts of things do you think you can focus 16 on to possibly fund resources within the enterprise or 17 within the current expected funding streams, the weather, 18 some of that?

-I will give you one example.
-I think General McDew mentioned a requirement for some 22 or 24 ships -- I do not remember the exact number -- transport ships, that he had identified sources, existing capabilities.
-I think the number was somewhere around \$20 million-\$25 million per ship.
-But we have some hesitance about authorizing that in favor of spending \$800 million per ship and taking whatever б General Lyons: Senator, absolutely.
-I absolutely 7 agree.
+- 1 are going to be directly affected by having to deal with - 2 the sequestration cuts? - 3 General Lyons: Senator, the first impact directly is - 4 on readiness, is on warfighting readiness.
+The services - 5 will see it first, and we will see it secondarily in the - 6 mobility enterprise largely because the services fund the - 7 mobility enterprise through a reimbursable baseline. - 8 So I want to thank this committee for last 2 years of - 9 budgets which have been very, very helpful.
+But I think to - 10 your point, Senator, it is really, really important that we - 11 have a steady and predictable, long-term approach to - 12 modernization and readiness. - 13 Senator Tillis: I think we could hope for the best - 14 but plan for the worst if we are dealing with those sorts - 15 of cuts.
+What sorts of things do you think you can focus - 16 on to possibly fund resources within the enterprise or - 17 within the current expected funding streams, the weather, - 18 some of that? - 19 I will give you one example.
+I think General McDew - 20 mentioned a requirement for some 22 or 24 ships -- I do not - 21 remember the exact number -- transport ships, that he had - 22 identified sources, existing capabilities.
+I think the - 23 number was somewhere around \$20 million-\$25 million per - 24 ship.
+But we have some hesitance about authorizing that in - 25 favor of spending \$800 million per ship and taking whatever

+- 1 length of time it would take to produce those. - 2 Are those the sorts of things that you think are worth - 3 looking at to free up resources so you can still complete - 4 your mission and maybe deal with the bubble that we have if - 5 we have a shortfall in funding in 2 years? - 6 General Lyons: Senator, absolutely.
+I absolutely - 7 agree.
 I know the Navy has got to balance that.
-They have gone some enormous recapitalization efforts on the horizon, 8 as well as the sealift and the useful life issue that they 9 10 are contending with.
-And so I think it is reasonable if you could come up with a much less expensive option like 11 12 the one you alluded to, which is acquiring used vessels off 13 perhaps the Maritime Security Program under U.S. flag but 14 have built perhaps in a foreign shipyard, which would take congressional approval, might be a better way to 15 16 depressurize the Navy's challenge in order to spend \$30 17 million per ship or \$25 million per ship as opposed to \$750 18 million per ship.
-That is a rather significant trade, 19 although I think we would all acknowledge the need to 20 continue to maintain a healthy industrial base in the 21 United States of America as well for shipbuilding.
+They have - 8 gone some enormous recapitalization efforts on the horizon, - 9 as well as the sealift and the useful life issue that they - 10 are contending with.
+And so I think it is reasonable if - 11 you could come up with a much less expensive option like - 12 the one you alluded to, which is acquiring used vessels off - 13 perhaps the Maritime Security Program under U.S. flag but - 14 have built perhaps in a foreign shipyard, which would take - 15 congressional approval, might be a better way to - 16 depressurize the Navy's challenge in order to spend \$30 - 17 million per ship or \$25 million per ship as opposed to \$750 - 18 million per ship.
+That is a rather significant trade, - 19 although I think we would all acknowledge the need to - 20 continue to maintain a healthy industrial base in the - 21 United States of America as well for shipbuilding. - 22 Senator Tillis: And maybe it is does not need to be - 23 all or nothing.
+Maybe it could be immediate needs based on - 24 resources available, out-year needs so that you are - 25 maintaining the industrial base.